russellmcc/site-gen/resume.md

 I've been responsible for technical design of important systems that enabled teams to rapidly deliver novel features in cross-platform audio software, including:

  * Deep learning driven audio analysis and processing
- * Cloud-delivered signal processing and UI for audio plug-ins
+ * Cloud delivery of signal processing and UI code for audio plug-ins
+ * Multithreaded audio analysis engine powering "assistant" features
+ * Protocols and APIs enabling communication between embedded web-based Typescript UIs and real-time audio processing algorithms in C++
- * Inter-plug-in communication system enabling [features that work across our products](https://www.izotope.com/en/learn/developing-inter-plugin-communication-at-izotope.html)
+ * Inter-plug-in communication protocols and APIs
- * High-framerate audio metering with best-in-market temporal accuracy
+ * High-framerate audio metering engine with best-in-market temporal accuracy
  * Behavioral Analytics reporting, enabling valuable insights about how customers use our products

 ### Team Enablement